This is a preview. To continue reading, register for free access now. Register Now or Log in

 • Organizations should take steps to avoid negligent hiring and negligent retention lawsuits.See Negligent Hiring and Retention.

-• Localities including Aurora, Champaign, Chicago and Cook County have requirements pertaining to interviewing and selecting job candidates.
+• Localities including Champaign, Chicago and Cook County have requirements pertaining to interviewing and selecting job candidates.
 See Local Requirements.